 How it works

-Just as you can improve your keyword list by excluding specific keywords, you can remove specific types of audiences, such as remarketing lists or audiences, from your ad group if they're not a good match for what you're advertising.
+Just as you can improve your keyword list by excluding specific keywords, you can remove specific types of audiences (for example, affinity or remarketing) from your campaign or ad group if they're not a good match for what you're advertising.
 You can exclude specific audiences from Search, Display, Discovery and Video campaigns.